Promoting German reading skills of bilingual primary school students using peer learning (BiPeer)

 Staff members:

-Even in primary school, pupils with a Turkish immigrant background show clear disparities in reading skills compared to their non-immigrant peers.
-The BiPeer project is investigating how the comprehension of written German texts can best be promoted in bilingual Turkish-German primary school children using peer learning methods.
-Studies have shown that children from immigrant backgrounds benefit particularly from reading skills development programmes with peer learning.
-In such peer-learning programmes, children read to each other and work on text-related tasks together.
-Programmes that promote both reading fluency and the knowledge and application of reading strategies are particularly effective for primary school children.
+Even in primary school, students with a Turkish immigrant background show lower reading skills compared to their non-immigrant peers.
+The BiPeer project is investigating how the comprehension of written German texts can best be promoted in bilingual Turkish-German primary school students using peer learning methods.
+Studies have shown that students from immigrant backgrounds benefit particularly from reading skills development programs that use peer learning.
+In such peer-learning programs, students read to each other and work on text-related tasks together.
+Programs that promote both reading fluency and the knowledge and application of reading strategies are particularly effective for primary school students.

 Duration: